Generalized unitarity method for unstable particles: Unitarity method for unstable particles

-Now, suppose we wish to study a particular process $a + b \to c +d$ which takes place exclusively through loops of unstable particles and let us assume that we are off resonance.
-If we naively use the reasoning above, the cuts of internal unstable propagators will produce a vanishing contribution, resulting in a vanishing amplitude by employing the current practice of the unitarity method to reconstruct it.
+{Suppose we wish to study a particular process $a + b \to c +d$ which takes place exclusively through loops of unstable particles (of any type) and let us assume that we are off resonance.
+As asserted above, when one is off resonance the cut through the propagator of an unstable particle will always violate the cut structure.
+That is, the cut of an unstable particle propagator off resonance yields a contribution of higher order in perturbation theory -- such cuts can surely be disregarded.
+Hence if we use the reasoning above, the cuts of internal unstable propagators will produce a vanishing contribution, resulting in a vanishing amplitude by employing the current practice of the unitarity method to reconstruct it.
 This is obviously an unsatisfactory answer since we know that amplitudes can be built using standard Feynman rules and Feynman diagrams.
-So, this would ingenuously suggest that the unitarity method is unsuitable in this case.
+So can we take this as an indication that the unitarity method cannot be trusted in this case, as it seems that the associated amplitude (or some of its contributions) could not be determined from the knowledge of its cuts?}

-There are ways to circumvent this issue.
-For instance, one can eliminate the unstable fields in the Lagrangian.
-So we are able to reformulate the theory in terms of the stable particles only.
+{There are ways to circumvent this issue.
+For instance, recall that, in a theory containing unstable particles, unitarity is satisfied by the inclusion of only stable states in unitarity sums.
+This suggests that, in order to generically implement the generalized unitarity method to a theory containing unstable particles, we must consider the inclusion of only cuts from stable states in unitarity sums.
+This means that in general one must be able to reformulate the theory in terms of the stable particles only, eliminating from the outset any unstable fields in the Lagrangian.
 But this will actually introduce non-local vertices in our description.
 There is one constraint that we should impose in this situation.
 In order to preserve unitarity, the only acceptable poles in tree-level amplitudes are the ones that come from propagators.
 Since non-local vertices may generate unphysical poles that would not be be consonant with an exchange of a physical particle, we must impose that such poles have zero residue.
 Or we must claim that the residues of all such spurious poles must cancel to give zero.
 Of course other constraints can also be imposed on the non-local vertices, such as proper infrared behavior, valid Ward identities, etc. For a recent interesting discussion of tree-level scattering amplitudes of a particular category of non-local field theories, see Ref.~\cite{Modesto:2021soh}.
+One-loop unitarity for a class of perturbative scalar quantum field theories with non-local operators of fractional order was established in Ref.~\cite{Calcagni:2021ljs}.}